ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 * Use parameters for queries (Mentioned above in) [###Develop Secure Code](###Develop Secure Code)

+* Always check your queries for successful with if(!query.warn_execute()).
+By using this standard format, you can ensure the correct log messages are used

+* Always qdel() your queries after you are done with them, this cleans up the results and helps things run smoother

 * All changes to the database's layout(schema) must be specified in the database changelog in SQL, as well as reflected in the schema files

 * Any time the schema is changed the `SQL_VERSION` defines must be incremented, as well as the example config, with an appropriate conversion kit placed